The Shining Path, 5.7 600m

 Traveling the country by bus is the obvious gringo way – you got to be witness at that time, seeing the turmoil the country was clearly in.
 Shining Path had the least hold in the far north, but the closer one got to Lima the spray painted houses and businesses was more prevalent with slogans and communist symbols showing their reach and territory.
 Solidifying this, in 1991 the Shining Path killed two priests and the mayor in a province within the northern region of Ancash which proved they operated in the north as well as the south.

-The fact Peru was in civil war really showed entering Lima.
+The fact Peru was in a state of emergency really showed entering Lima.
 There was a curfew in the core every night and my traveling companions and I accidentally ignored it one evening while attending a discotheque and then we tried crossing a main bridge that led back into the core: each end of the bridge had a tank stationed and excessive military personal.
 I had my passport on me so I was allowed to cross, but my friends could not.
 I asked the guard what ciggies he liked and if it was ok to go back to the hotel to retrieve my friends passports in exchange for a pack or two of smokes which he had no problem accepting; I think the South Africans got my supper the following night for my having to make multiple crossings of the heavily armed bridge back into the core.
-This was a very tense situation not for me, but my friends who absent mindedly forgot to carry documents.
+This was a very tense situation not for me, but my friends who absent-mindedly forgot to carry documents.

-The streets of Lima looked like this in 1991: a vibrant city going on with daily life(and one of my favorite cities I have ever been to), signs of war within buildings, stealthy tanks roaming the streets night and day, and nearly every rooftop in the core patrolled by members of the military dressed in full black ninja wear including black balaclavas – it was a very intimidating image to see these guards atop buildings as you walked down the street.
+The streets of Lima looked like this in 1991: a vibrant city going on with daily life(and one of my favourite cities I have ever been to), signs of war within buildings, stealthy tanks roaming the streets night and day, and nearly every rooftop in the core patrolled by members of the military dressed in full black ninja wear including black balaclavas – it was a very intimidating image to see these guards atop buildings as you walked down the street.
 Adding to that, an edition of popular news magazine that summer ran the front page dedicated to the state of emergency Peru was in, capturing the perfect photo inside the magazine of a typical Lima sighting: that of trucks roaming the streets with black ninja military crammed in the truck box with soldiers pointing their guns at random angles so everything was covered should anything go awry.
-In early July, the South Africans took me to the Lima district of Puenta Negra where we went to the house (with the help of the police locating his house) of a Englishman hiding from the Shining Path; the girl who opened the door was very fearful of our presence and said he had fled to England already and was planning on writing a book about his 30 years living in the Shining Path stronghold city of Ayacucho with this adopted family we were conversing with, some family members who were killed by the Shining Path.
+In early July, the South Africans took me to a district of Lima where we went to the house (with the help of the police locating his house) of a Englishman hiding from the Shining Path; the girl who opened the door was very fearful of our presence and said he had fled to England already and was planning on writing a book about his 30 years living in the Shining Path stronghold city of Ayacucho with this adopted family we were conversing with, some family members who were killed by the Shining Path.

 Since it was nearly impossible as a foreigner to buy a bus ticket in 1991 to travel from Lima to the tourist city of Cusco as the bus must pass the regions of Ayacucho and Apurimac, we happily took a great detour way south and back up to Cusco, a detour of a thousand kilometers maybe.
 The bus ticket folks said we would be killed if the Shining Path stopped to rob the bus or preach in these districts.
 Heading north to Cusco from northern Arequipa province bordering Apurimac, was where we noticed the most prominent signs the terrorist group had been in all of Peru – many houses in rural villages were spray painted with hammer and sickle or had SL/PCP across doors, walls, fences.
 The photo of the MRTA painted white wall in the slideshow below is the only graffiti I guess I felt comfortable taking and having on film.